Eco-Friendly Recycled Metal Jewelry Guide

 Eco-friendly recycled metals are gold, platinum and palladium that have been melted down to be reused.
 Unlike common scrap recycling, which can come from post-consumer products like technology, scrap waste metals and other sources, this kind of recycling is sourced specifically from metals that can be reused to make fine jewelry.

-Why we use recycled metals
+Why we use recycled metal in our jewelry

 Gold mining is a dirty industry and is as unethical and outdated as mining for diamonds.
 Gold mining displaces communities, contaminates drinking water, hurts worker, generates heaps of waste, leaves a long-lasting scar on landscapes and communities, and contaminates ecosystems with toxic waste which results in widespread water pollution.